Excess Flesh: Release

 Excess Flesh premiered at South by Southwest on March 13, 2015.
 Midnight Releasing will release the film on DVD and video on demand on March 8, 2016.

 Reception

 Marc Savlov of The Austin Chronicle compared it to Nick Zedd's Cinema of Transgression and said that it is "nauseating, perceptive, and an altogether damning indictment of a hyper-consumerist society run amuck".
 Writing in The Daily Beast, Marlow Stern called it "the most twisted movie at SXSW—and of the year, so far".
 Susanna Jackson of WBUR-FM wrote that it is "handled both thoughtfully and perhaps over gratuitously".
 Shock Till You Drop's Samuel Zimmerman wrote, "This is a film as informed by the veneer of Los Angeles as it is sickened by it; a layer cake of aggression, shame and madness.
 It's pretty exhilarating."
-Matt Donato of We Got This Covered rated it 2.5/5 stars and wrote, "Excess Flesh starts out by asking the right questions about body shaming, but it quickly crumbles like a stale, tasteless fruitcake that's meant only for decoration."
 Heather Wixson of Daily Dead rated it 2/5 stars and wrote that the film is not as clever or insightful as it seems to think it is.